bark-simulator/bark/docs/source/packaging_guide.md

 ## Code Structure

-This guide describes the updates to bark probject as part of pip packaging work and builds upon **bark** with updated directory structure for concise import paths, along with other changes and updates required for the packaging process.
+This guide describes the updates to bark probject as part of pip packaging work and builds upon bark with updated directory structure for concise import paths, along with other changes and updates required for the packaging process.

 All the modules  are now sub-module of main bark module, and are imported w.r.t it.
-C++ python bindings previously in python folder are now in python_wrapper folder under bark main directory and similarly components from module directory are also placed under bark directory.
+C++ python bindings previously in python folder are now in python_wrapper folder under bark main directory and similarly components from module directory are also placed directly under bark directory.
 C++ python library is renamed `core.so` from `bark.so` and all modules imported from the C++ library are under bark.core.*.

 > The import paths have been updated from following